Spotting the Early Signs of Alzheimer’s Disease

 • Losing items or putting them in odd places

-While the above can happen to most people now and then, you should see a doctor if anything in this list is happening often.
+While most people forget things now and then, you should see a doctor if you experience any of these symptoms on a regular basis.

 A checkup for memory loss covers several areas.
 Your doctor may: